Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Summary and outlook

 \section{Summary and outlook}

-The presented analysis of the first data recorded with deep ARA stations shows the capabilities of the planned ARA detector.

-We have demonstrated the power of ARA as an UHE neutrino detector through an analysis of data from the two deep stations of ARA currently in operation.
-Through calibrations, good timing precision and geometrical understanding of the detector has been achieved, which are key factors in the efficiency of detecting radio vertices.
-Furthermore, initial analysis algorithms have been presented, which show a good efficiency of signal capture at a background reduction by roughly $10$ orders of magnitude, at the current trigger settings.
+We have demonstrated the power of ARA as an UHE neutrino detector through an analysis of data from the two deep stations currently in operation.
+Through calibrations, good timing precision and geometrical understanding of the detector have been achieved, which are key factors in the detection of radio vertices.
+Furthermore, initial analysis algorithms have been presented.
+These show a good efficiency for retaining signal ($60\%$ efficiency at $\unit{10^{18}}{\electronvolt}$) with background rejection by $10$ orders of magnitude, leaving 0.02 events, at the current trigger settings.
 Thermal noise can be rejected by simple algorithms to a high level and radio vertices can be reconstructed with an angular precision of a few degrees.
-This relatively simple reconstruction algorithm is found to be stable in azimuth reconstruction with an RMS of $\unit{1.8}{\degree}$ and for most cases of zenith reconstruction (see Figure \ref{fig_anglePrecisionSim}) without accounting for ray tracing effects.
+This relatively simple reconstruction algorithm is found to have a RMS of $<\unit{2}{\degree}$ in azimuth reconstruction and appears to be stable for most cases of zenith reconstruction (see Figure \ref{fig_anglePrecisionSim}) without accounting for ray tracing effects.
 Improvements and alternatives to the algorithm are currently being developed.

-In addition, cross checks show that the used analysis algorithms indeed select radio signals from background and return sensible directional reconstructions.
+In addition, cross checks confirm that the used analysis algorithms select radio signals from background and return sensible directional reconstructions.